Provisional Government of Oregon: Settlement with the Hudson's Bay Company

 The mounting debts of the government, though it could "scarcely hope" to force the HBC company posts to adhere to its authority, made establishing an agreement with the HBC a priority.
 An employee of the company, Francis Ermatinger, was elected to the position of Treasurer in July after carrying the French-Canadian vote.
 In August Applegate inquired to Chief Factor John McLoughlin if the HBC would pay taxes and join the Provisional Government.
 At the same time a member of the legislature, David Hill, tabled a bill on August 15 that would deny any HBC employees citizenship or suffrage.
 The measure failed to pass, but demonstrated the feelings of the "Ultra-Americans" towards the company.

 While Applegate and McLoughlin held a conference, plans for the administration of the territory above the Columbia River, to be named Vancouver, were begun.
 The Chief Factor found the Provisional Government a satisfactory way to pursue the debts owed to the HBC by settlers, and protect company property against claim jumpers.
 Additionally he felt if the government were to openly declare independence from outside powers he could "be elected head were I to retire among them".
 The negotiations ended with the condition that only sales with settlers would be taxed.
 Taxes paid to the Provisional Government by the HBC and the Puget Sound Agricultural Company amounted to $226 that year.
 Several more employees of the HBC were then included in the government.
-Chief Trader James Douglas was appointed as a justice for Vancouver after the signing of the agreement and in 1846 he and fellow employee Henry Peers were elected to the legislature.
+Chief Trader James Douglas was appointed as a justice for Vancouver after the signing of the agreement and in 1846 he and fellow employee Henry Newsham Peers were elected to the legislature.
 If there were any sessions of the Vancouver court, none of the records or correspondence remain.
 Claims were filed by British subjects covering the HBC forts of Vancouver, Cowlitz, and Nisqually.
 Vancouver in particular was covered by 18 claims.

 British reaction to the agreement was generally negative.
 It was seen as unneeded by William Peel, son of Prime Minister Peel, who arrived with small flotilla several days after its signing.
 Mervin Vavasour was in the Oregon Country gathering intelligence about the defensive capabilities of the HBC posts and voiced the minority view that the compact was to the benefit of "peace and prosperity of the community at large".